markbaaijens/upis/README.md

 # Ubuntu Post Install Script (UPIS)
 Script for post-install operations after a clean Ubuntu-installation.
-This script is repeatable e.g. it can be executed multiple times.
+This script is idem-potent, e.g. it is repeatable in the way it can be executed multiple times without doing harm.

 ## Preconditions
 - clean installation of Ubuntu 24.04; other desktops/versions may work but are not tested
+- architecture might be either x86 or arm; note that some packages are not (yet) available on arm
 - installed language is Dutch
 - script should be run by a 'normal' user, no root (password will be asked during execution)

 ## Usage
 > Download script ...and make it executable